Volscente/cheat_sheets/data_management/Neo4j/neo4j_docs.md

 ### Properties
 They are key-value pairs that can be assigned to a node or to a relationship.
 Neo4j supports different data types, but no nesting properties are supported.

+# Installation
+## Download
+Download the Neo4j desktop version from the [Officla Download Link](https://neo4j.com/download/).

+## Editions
+- **Community** - It has some limitations (no role-based security and one single property uniqueness constraints), but it can be used under GPL-3.0.
+- **Neo4j AuraDB** - It is the cloud based version.
+- **Enterprise** - Unlimited graph size, role-based security and more advanced constraints options.